enriquecorralesrubio/enriquecorralesrubio/README.md

 :video_game:  MyVideogameList :video_game:

 I have developed MyVideogameList, a web application built with Angular (frontend) and Symfony (backend).
 In it, you can create a list to organize your own video games and many other features.
-Check it out if you like! :rocket:
+Check out the repository's README for more information! :rocket: